9

 E) Learner points progress bar

-F) Level Up instructions
+F) Level Up rankings

-G) Recent Rewards
+G) Recent Rewards display

 H) Status icons including: